unity-sds/unity-ads-deployment/ci_cd/README.md

 <!-- ☝️ Screenshot of your software (if applicable) via ![](https://uri-to-your-screenshot) ☝️ -->

-This software encapsulates the deployment of the Unity Algorithm Development Services (U-ADS) infrastructure into an MCP AWS enclave.
-It consists of Terraform scripts for GitLab CI/CD service.
+The Unity Algorithm Development Services (U-ADS) Auto Clone/Build (ACB) infrastructure brings together several tools and resources to enable cloning and building a git project to the Unity specifications.
+This software encapsulates and automates the deployment of most of the U-ADS infrastructure into an MCP AWS enclave.
+It consists of Terraform and Bash scripts for GitLab CI/CD service, and it can deploy U-ADS ACB into any of the three Unity Dev, Test, and Prod accounts (venues).

 <!-- example links>
 [Website](INSERT WEBSITE LINK HERE) | [Docs/Wiki](INSERT DOCS/WIKI SITE LINK HERE) | [Discussion Board](INSERT DISCUSSION BOARD LINK HERE) | [Issue Tracker](INSERT ISSUE TRACKER LINK HERE)
 -->

-## Features
+## Deployed Resources

-Deploys Unity ADS services:
+The resources deployed by this software are mostly AWS resources, and they are

+* EC2 Instance
-* GitLab CI/CD
+* Security Group

-## Gitlab CI/CD

-This Terraform software deploys gitlab CI/CD service into MCP AWS, which is needed to execute a gitlab project CI/CD pipeline.
-A gitlab system has two major components:

-1. gitlab instance (not deployed by this software)
+* Lambda function and layer
+* CloudWatch log group
+* Secret at AWS Secrets Manager
+* Lambda execution role and its policies
+* Restful API method for calling the Lambda function
+* Unity-App-Build-Trigger https://github.com/unity-sds/unity-app-build-trigger (not an AWS resource, but installed by this package in the EC2 Instance)
-2. gitlab runners (deployed by this software)
+* gitlab runners (not an AWS resource, but installed and run by this package in the EC2 Instance)

+## Dependencies

+The successful deployment of the above mentioned resources depends on the existance of the following resources, which are mostly AWS resources:

+* VPC: Unity-\<_Venue_\>-VPC
+* Private Subnet(s): Unity-\<_Venue_\>-Priv-Subnet\<_dd_\>
+* MCP Provided IAM Boundary Policy: mcp-tenantOperator-AMI-APIG
+* AWS Provided IAM Policy: AWSLambdaBasicExecutionRole
+* AWS Provided IAM Policy: AWSXRayDaemonWriteAccess
+* API Gateway (rest API): Unity API Gateway
+* API Gateway Authorizer, attached to Unity API Gateway
+* A gitlab instance, which currently is MCP GitLan Ultimate (not an AWS resource)

+where

+* \<_Venue_\> is replaced with Dev, Test, or Prod, depending on which Unity account is being used
+* \<_dd_\> is replaced with two decimal digits like 01, 02, or 03.

+## GitLab

-### GitLab Instance
+### Instance

 This software does not deploy any gitlab instance.
-Unity project uses MCP (Mission Cloud Platform) GitLab provided by Goddard for its git repository management.
+Currently, Unity project uses MCP (Mission Cloud Platform) GitLab provided by Goddard for its git repository management.
 The MCP GitLab URL is https://gitlab.mcp.nasa.gov.
 To request an MCP GitLab lisence, follow the instructions at
 	https://caas.gsfc.nasa.gov/display/GSD1/Requesting+Access+to+GitLab+Ultimate
 and choose “Project Owner” for the “Gitlab Role”.

+### Runners

+As a part of U-ADS ACB deployment, this terraform/bash software deploys gitlab runner in U-ADS ACB EC2 Instance and registers it at MCP GitLab.
+The registeration requires MCP GitLab registeration token, which can be obtained from https://gitlab.mcp.nasa.gov.
+Terraform prompts for entering the token during '_terraform apply_'.

-### Gitlab runners
+### Registration Token

-This terraform software deploys gitlab runners in MCP cloud environment and registers them at MCP GitLab.
-It creates two types of dedicated AWS resources:

-1. A security group for communication with EC2 instances (Security group name = GitLab Runner Security Group)
-2. EC2 instances for gitlab runners (one instance per runner) (name = unity-ads-gl-runner-*)

-Each runner has its own dedicated EC2 instance.
+Gitlab executor registration process requires a registration token.
+This software defines the variable

+* _gl_runner_registration_token_

+for entering the current registration token.
+To see the token at MCP GitLab
+1. Log in to MCP GitLab
+2. Starting from the left side-bar, go to
+   * Left side-bar  >  Groups  >  Unity
+3. After accessing Unity Group and again starting from left side-bar, go to
+   * Build  >  Runners
+4. On the right side of the location above the area where registered executors are listed, there is a _New group runner_ button, and to the right of the button there is a small menue with three vertical dots '.'.
+Click on the dots, and you will see the hidden regiteration token.
+5. click on the eye icon to see the registration token

+The registration token can be reset at this same location.

 ## A Brief Software Description